QuraLYT/QuraLYT/README.md

 <br/>

-*More screenshots and a short live demo video will be added here as development progresses.
-What you'll see is the real QuraLYT app, exactly as it exists, not a concept mockup.*
+*For more screenshots and live demo videos of QuraLYT in action, visit quralyt.com.*

 ---